njones61/ce547/docs/unit2/05_geostats/geostats_hw.md

 Save the GMS project with the completed solution.
 Zip up all files associated with the project.

-Name your zip folder `geostats_hw` and upload it on Learning Suite after we grade it together in class.
+Name your zip folder `geostats_hw.zip` and upload it on Learning Suite after we grade it together in class.

 ## Grading Rubric